My First Dockerfile

 run-site.sh

-Now that we have the image built and tagged lets run it like any other image we have pulled and map a port of exposed port 8080
+Now that we have the image built and tagged lets run it like any other image we have pulled and map a port of exposed port 8080 to container port 80 which is exposed by nginix.

 docker run -d -p 8080:80 -i -t markcoleman/viking-mill:latest